craigsands/node-app/docs/pipeline.md

 <img src="static/repository.jpg" width="400">

 Jenkins then searches the repository for an existing Jenkinsfile.
 If none exist in the repository selected, Jenkins will start a new one.
+(In the below screenshot, a separate project, 'docker-jenkins', did not contain a Jenkinsfile.)

 <img src="static/new-pipeline.jpg" width="400">

 Otherwise, the pipeline will be built from the Jenkinsfile.
+(This repository, 'node-app' has one in the project root.)

 <img src="static/creating-pipeline.jpg" width="400">